John-Ling/johnling.me/posts/Free-Hosting-Thats-Not-Actually-a-Scam/content.md

 Now in theory, right now you can head on over to "instances" and put together a vm with the specs I mentioned earlier.

 However, more often than not you'll be hit with an "Out of capacity issue".
-Although there exists scripts [online](https://github.com/hitrov/oci-arm-host-capacity) to bypass this error by basically capturing the HTTP request for an instance and repeating it until you get your server, even the script's author agrees that **upgrading to PAYG is a better option**.
+Although there exist scripts [online](https://github.com/hitrov/oci-arm-host-capacity) to bypass this error by basically capturing the HTTP request for an instance and repeating it until you get your server, even the script's author agrees that **upgrading to PAYG is a better option**.

 _"The script is still functional, but many Reddit users now recommend upgrading to Pay As You Go (PAYG) for the best experience.
 With PAYG, you'll continue to enjoy all the free benefits without any additional cost, but you'll also receive priority for launching instances and are less likely to face "Out of host capacity" errors. ..."_